 Meeting Attendance.
-During the fiscal year ended 2016, there were six meetings of our Board of Directors, and the various committees of the Board met a total of nine times.
-No director attended fewer than 83% of the total number of meetings of the Board of Directors and of committees of the Board on which he served during fiscal 2016.
+During the fiscal year ended 2018, there were six meetings of our Board of Directors, and the Compensation and Organization Development Committee, the Audit Committee, and the Nominating and Corporate Governance Committee met collectively a total of ten times.
+No director attended fewer than 80% of the total number of meetings of the Board of Directors or of the committees of the Board of Directors on which he served during fiscal 2018.

 Audit Committee.
-Our Audit Committee met four times during fiscal 2016.
-The Audit Committee during such period had four members: Sir John Banham (Chairman), Dr. Christopher Henney, Gregory T. Hradsky and Samuel L. Barker.
+Our Audit Committee met four times during fiscal 2018.
+The Audit Committee during such period had four members: Sir John Banham (Chairman), Dr. Christopher Henney, Gregory T. Hradsky and Dr. Samuel L. Barker.
 All members of the Audit Committee satisfy the current independence standards promulgated by NASDAQ and the SEC, as such standards apply specifically to members of audit committees.
 The Board of Directors has determined that Sir John Banham is an "audit committee financial expert," as the SEC has defined that term in Item 407 of Regulation S-K.

 Our Audit Committee's role and responsibilities are set forth in the Audit Committee's written charter and include the authority to retain and terminate the services of our independent registered public accounting firm.
 In addition, the Audit Committee reviews annual financial statements, considers matters relating to accounting policy and internal controls and reviews the scope of annual audits.
-Please also see the report of the Audit Committee set forth elsewhere in this proxy statement.
+For additional information, please see the report of the Audit Committee set forth elsewhere in this proxy statement.